DataSource applications are highly configurable.

 Once you've built a DataSource application (such as an Integration Adapter) using the Caplin Integration Suite, the C DataSource API or the DataSource.NET API, you can configure it.
 You do this through settings supplied in one or more configuration files, or through settings that are stored in a database and supplied to the DataSource application by a configuration script.
 When you define the configuration in files, you'd normally make these files part of a Platform Blade that packages up the DataSource application (typically it would be an Adapter blade) - see Using blades to simplify configuration below.

-What sort of things do I need to configure in my DataSource application?
+What do I need to configure in my DataSource application?

 The configuration for a DataSource application includes: